fsforza/kubernetes-demo/docs/03-deploy-microservice.md

   failureThreshold: 1
 ```

-And update the deployment with:
+And redeploy the microservice with:

 ```bash
 kubectl apply -f kubernetes/deployment.yaml